fmillion-mnsu/cs470-s25/G_ASSIGN1.md

 * Your program should execute the trials as indicated in the [Experimental Design](#experimental-design) section.
 For each trial, the program should record:

-    * The setup of the trial (circle size, distance, direction)
+    * The setup of the trial (target size, distance, direction).
-    * The time taken from when the trial began to when the user successfully clicked the mouse.
+    * The time taken from when the trial began to when the user successfully acquired the target.
+Note that clicking/touching outside the target does not count as success.
-    * The distance the mouse traveled (you can calculate this as pixels)
+    * The distance the mouse traveled (you can calculate this as pixels).
-    * How many errors (if any) the user caused before clicking successfully
+    * How many errors (if any, otherwise store a 0) the user caused before acquiring successfully.

     Store the data in an easily parsable format such as JSON or CSV.
+CSV is recommended as it'll make your analysis easier later on since you can import the CSV into Excel easily.

 * At the start of each trial, the cursor should be at the **center of the screen**.

-    * Each individual trial involves having the participant click on the circle as fast as they can.
+    * Each individual trial involves having the participant click or touch on the target as fast as they can.
 For each trial, the cursor must begin at the **center** of the screen.
-After repositioning the cursor, the user would then move the cursor towards a circle and click on the circle.
+After repositioning the cursor, the user would then move the cursor towards a target and click on the target.

         Depending on the language you use to code this experiment, you can either force the mouse pointer back to the center of the screen at the start of each test, or if that is not possible, you can require the user to *click* a "Next" button which is at the center of the screen, thus placing the cursor back at the start by virtue of the participant clicking the button.
+If you choose to do a touch-screen-based experiment, you will want to use the second option to ensure the user's finger has moved back to the middle of the screen before the next test begins.

 * You will present each possible configuration a total of 10 times.
 There will be a total of 180 trials in each experiment run.
 You should present the trials **completely randomly**, but the requirement of running each configuration 10 times must be observed.